Skip to content

 Pyrope does not directly check that all the undefined methods are implemented, but this will trigger a compile error whenever the undefined method is used.
 This is different from most static type languages, but a bit closer to dynamically typed languages.
 The difference is that the check is at compile time, but an error happens ONLY if the method is used anywhere in the instantiated project.

-To build tuples that implement the functionality of other tuples, the recommended technique is to use the in-place operator.
+To build tuples that implement the functionality of other tuples, use the ... splice operator.
 It checks that there is no defined overlap between both tuples.

-An issue with in-place operator is when more than one tuple has the setter method.
-If the tuples are concatenated with ... and error is triggered, if the tuples are concatenated with ++ it does not check if methods overlap.
-Neither is the expected solution for a mixin.
+An issue with the splice operator is when more than one tuple has the init method.
+Concatenating those tuples with ... triggers an overlap error, which is not the expected solution for a mixin.

-The solution is to remove fields from the in-place concatenation and to explicitly create the new methods with some support method.
+The solution is to remove fields from the splice and to explicitly create the new methods with some support method.

 // create single tupe and append to preserve key and position order